henriquejosefaria/Docker_Jasmin_container/README.md

-## This container provides reviewers of Jasmin papers with a way of compiling Jasmin code.
+## This container provides reviewers of Jasmin papers with an easy way of compiling Jasmin code.

 # Instructions: